h0nza/tcl-hacks/ebnf/README.md

 The default resultscript is [list <rulename> {*}$0], which is pretty good as a generic option.
-You might also want to try [list <rulename> $1 {*}$2] for right-recursive repeating rules, [return] for a silent return-only grammar.  %result can be used to change the default for any rules defined after it.
+You might also want to try [list <rulename> $1 {*}$2] for right-recursive repeating rules, [return] for a silent grammar (a recogniser).  %result can be used to change the default for any rules defined after it.

 Be very careful about the multiple return feature - it's easy to make things unpredictable.
 If you're considering this, you may want different semantics for some control constructs, like [many].